-The 2nd impression (2014) of this book is now available and numerous typos in the 1st impression have been corrected.
-For those who own the 1st impression, please correct the following error of fact in your copy: on p.
-109 in the caption for Fig. 66, the last two lines should read: Left: felt side; right: wire side.
+The 2nd impression (2014) of this book corrected numerous typos in the 1st impression (2010).
+If you have the 1st impression, please correct the following error of fact in your copy: on p.
+109 in the caption for Fig. 66, the last two lines should read: Left: felt (dandy roll) side; right: wire side.
 On the felt side, "laid" pattern is more apparent.

 Miller, Julia.
 Books Will Speak Plain: A Handbook for Identifying and Describing Historical Bindings (2010)

-In the 1st impression (on the copyright page, only "2010" appears), please make corrections (in red) to the Fig. numbers given in the captions in the following Plates:
+In the 1st impression of the 1st edition (on the copyright page, only "2010" appears), please make corrections (in red) to the Fig. numbers given in the captions in the following Plates:

 Lee, Aimee.
 Hanji Unfurled: One Journey into Korean Papermaking (2012)